 What ages does the playgroup cater for?

 Our Little Playgroup is for children younger than two years of age.
-We don’t have a minimum age guide for the Little Playgroup.
-Even young babies enjoy the songs and being surrounded by toddlers, and their parents/carers enjoy the social aspect, and having a cup of tea made for them.
-However, a child will not actively engage with the group until about 12 months of age, which is an ideal time to begin attending Little Playgroup.
+As a general guideline, children are ready to attend Little Playgroup from about 12 months of age, which is an ideal time to begin attending Little Playgroup.

 Children who will be turning 2 within the upcoming term (so, from about 22 months of age) will usually be ready to join the over-2s groups.
 The over-2s playgroups best serve children for the years that they are 2 and 3.
 Generally a child who is already about 3.5 years old will be a little too old to join the playgroup for the first time.
 Children who have been attending playgroup for some time are generally ready to move on to another activity by age 3.5 to 4 as well.